 With The Last Kingdom‘s Uhtred you get a central protagonist that is largely self-involved, foolish, cold, and arrogant.
 Or at least, he was in Season 1.
 He has many indiscretions to make up for in Season 2.
 If anything, Uhtred shares more in common with Vikings‘ original protagonist, or antagonist, depending on how you view him.

 Uhtred’s behavior in Season 1 leaves him in a moral limbo that requires fanciful footwork to get past.
 While Jon Snow is often working for the betterment of others, Uhtred is usually out for himself.
 Will Uhtred prove worthier of the comparison in Season 2?
-You will have to watch The Last Kingdom to find out.
+You will have to watch The Last Kingdom and find out.

 #2: Reign fans have a reason to watch The Last Kingdom Season 2.